-Chamomile Tea Reduces Thyroid Cancers, Thyroid Conditions
+Chamomile Tea Helps Prevent Thyroid Cancer and Thyroid Conditions

 This isn’t to take away from green tea, but green tea is after all derived from the same plant – Camellia sinensis – as black tea.
 The difference?
 Green tea is not as extensively dehydrated at higher temperatures as black teas are.
 As a result, green tea will often have less caffeine, but not by much.